designbyparker/ModernShed/README.md

 - Clone the repository
 - Navigate to the root of the project directory
 - Run `npm i` to install the package dependencies
-  - If you don't have node installed, you will need to.
+  - If you don't have node installed, you will need to begin by installing Node.

 ### Run locally